MaartenWarson/BasicSecurity/README.md

 A user is able to select a file and send this file encrypted (AES) to another registered user.
 The user that receives the encrypted file - and only this user(!) - can decrypt and open the received file.

-Stenography has also been applied in this project.
-A registered user is able to hide a secret message in an image and send this image to another registered user.
+Stenography has also been applied in this project: A registered user is able to hide a secret message in an image and send this image to another registered user.
 This user - and only this user(!) - can read the secret message hidden in this picture.